bitcoinsaigon/bitcoinsaigon.github.io/_posts/2024-03-09-bitcoin-in-asia-korea-2024.md

 _Korea could influence Asia and beyond with its tech and cultural clout.
 Bitcoin Seoul will mark the start of the journey."_

-The local Bitcoin Community in Vietnam will be presented on stage by [Neutronpay](neutronpay.com) Founder [Albert Buu](www.twitter.com/subnetmask).
+The local Bitcoin Community in Vietnam will be presented on stage by [Neutronpay](neutronpay.com) Founder [Albert Buu](www.twitter.com/subnetmask) and Dominik Weil, Co-Founder of Vietnam’s premier Bitcoin Exchange [BitcoinVN](https://bitcoinvn.io).

 Fancy a trip to Seoul in May?